adambard/learnxinyminutes-docs/cairo.html.markdown

 + Constants: Constants are fixed and as such can't be altered after being set.
   They evaluate to an integer (field element) at compile time.
 To create a constant in Cairo, you use the `const` keyword.
-Its proper practice to capitalize constant names.
+It's proper practice to capitalize constant names.

   ```cairo